rajeshkuttan/catalogak-viewer/BRANDING_UPDATE.md

 ## 🎉 Conclusion

-The application now has a **strong, cohesive brand identity** that clearly represents The Burcurry burger restaurant.
+The application now has a **strong, cohesive brand identity** that clearly represents The Burgurry burger restaurant.
 The logo is prominently displayed, the typography matches the brand's bold aesthetic, and all messaging reinforces the "Burgers & Bites by 1765" positioning.

-**The dashboard now looks like it belongs to The Burcurry!** 🍔🎉
+**The dashboard now looks like it belongs to The Burgurry!** 🍔🎉